mjswensen/mjswensen.com/blog/_posts/2021-03-30-how-polymorphic-javascript-functions-affect-performance.md

 **Polymorphic function calls are not likely to be your performance bottleneck.** There are many other types of operations that contribute much more commonly to performance problems, like latent network calls, moving large amounts of data around in memory, disk i/o, complex database queries, to name just a few.

-**You will only run into performance issues with polymorphic functions if those functions are very, very “hot” (frequently run).** Only highly specialized applications, similar to our contrived examples above, will benefit from optimization at this level.
+**You will only run into performance issues with polymorphic functions if those functions are very, very "hot" (frequently run).** Only highly specialized applications, similar to our contrived examples above, will benefit from optimization at this level.
 If you have a polymorphic function that runs only a few times, there will be no benefit from rewriting it to be monomorphic.

 **You will have more luck updating your code to be efficient rather than trying to optimize for the JavaScript engine.** In most cases, applying good software design principles and paying attention to the complexity of your code will take you further than focusing on the underlying runtime.
 Also, V8 and other engines are constantly getting faster, so some performance optimizations that work today may become irrelevant in a future version of the engine.